mariosotil/river-framework/README.md

   - The wrapper layer, that connects directly to the database using its native classes.
   - The core layer, that provides a unique interface to be able to use any wrapper library written for this framework
 - Has implemented method chaining
+- Has an object cache
-- To reduce impact on replication, if you set a field with a new value, it checks if it is different before do it.
+- To reduce impact on replication, if you set a field with a new value, it checks if it is different before change it.

 ### About the wrapper for IBM Notes: